Canon 1Ds Mark III vs Sony A7 III

 The reported shutter speed and shutter burst refer to the use of the mechanical shutter.
 In addition, the A7 III features an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The 1Ds Mark III writes its imaging data to Compact Flash cards, while the A7 III uses SDXC or Memory Stick PRO Duo cards.
-The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the A7 III only has one slot.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 Connectivity comparison: Canon 1Ds Mark III vs Sony A7 III